beala/lamark/README.md

 #Introduction
 LaMark is a tool for embedding LaTeX equations in Markdown files.
 It is designed as a companion to Markdown blogging platforms such as Octopress and Jekyll.

+Here is an example of a LaMark file: https://github.com/beala/lamark/blob/master/tests/demo.lm And the cooresponding HTML: http://media.usrsb.in/lamark-demo/demo.html

 #Overview
 LaMark allows LaTeX to be embedded in Markdown files.
 Running a mixed LaTeX/Markdown file (called a LaMark file) through the LaMark processor will result in a pure Markdown file, along with a set of images that correspond to the embedded LaTeX.
 For example, consider this LaMark file: